-This course will be delivered synchronously through Blackboard.
+This course will be in person.

-• Student-to-Instructor (S2I) Interaction: Students will listen/view lectures online and interact with the professor via Blackboard Collaborate Ultra.
-The professor will hold online office hours via Blackboard Collaborate Ultra, post announcements on the course websites, and provide individual feedback to students through the CSE dropbox website and email.
+• Student-to-Instructor (S2I) Interaction: Students will listen/view lectures and interact with the professor in the classroom.
+The professor will hold online office hours in his office, post announcements on the course websites, and provide individual feedback to students through the CSE dropbox website and email.

-• Students-to-Student (S2S) Interaction: Students will engage in discussions through email and the discussion forum on Blackboard.
+• Students-to-Student (S2S) Interaction: Students will engage in discussions through a discussion forum in Blackboard.

-• Student-to-Content (S2C) Interaction: Students will engage with course content by completing assignments and reports and (possibly) participating in video conference meetings.
+• Student-to-Content (S2C) Interaction: Students will engage with course content by completing assignments and reports and (possibly) participating in video conference or in-person meetings.